fdesmond/seme-ts/README.md

  - [x] check mathematical bibliography and python libraries on 1d-signal Data Augmentation
  - [x] discuss train/test split in `data_A` as well as the possible subsampling techniques to obtain `data_B`.
 Implement the sampling strategies in `preprocessing.py`
  - [x] discuss augmentation techniques to obtain `data_C`, the assumptions on the underlying signal (continuity? quasi-stationarity?).
 Implement techniques in  `augment.py`
- - [x] create the basic notebook `oracle.py` with baseline routine
- - [x] test the augmented dataframe in `aug_test.ipynb` with different score metrics, models (RF, xgboost, linearRegression)
+ - [x] test data augmentation for knn in `aug_knn.ipynb` with different score metrics and plot the results
  - [x] add docstrings useful comments in all python scripts
+ - [ ] test linearRegression
  - [ ] test PM2.5 dataframe
- - [ ] try energy dataset with classification, is this improving the result?
  - [ ] add assertion errors to python code
- - [ ] implement Sonia's idea with classification
+ - [ ] clean `signal_distortion.py`
  - [ ] start writing report
  - [ ] start writing presentation
+ - [ ] complete to-do list in `todo.txt`

 #### far in the future
  We also would like to include:
   - mathematical modelization and precise hypothesis on the model for which the procedure should give good results
-  - does it makes more sense to create synthetic features by combinations of the existing ones instead of perturbation? (see proposition by Sonia)
+  - does it makes more sense to create synthetic features by combinations of the existing ones instead of perturbation?

 ## Documentation